ralic/Code_Aster/README.rst

 Other independent repositories exist:

-- `devtools`_: contains helper scripts
+- `devtools`_: contains helper scripts for the developers
-- `i18n`_: repository created to share the gettext files for Code_Aster messages

 Branches and tags
 =================

 The branches are:

-* ``default``: version 12, the development branch where the current work goes
+* ``default``: currently version 13, the development branch where the current work goes

-* ``v11``: version 11, the maintenance branch for the stable version 11
+* ``v12``: version 12, the maintenance branch for the stable version 12

-* ``v10``: version 10, the branch for the old stable version 10
+* ``v11``: version 10, the branch for the old stable version 11

 Each published version is tagged with its number.
-Examples: 11.3.22, 12.1.13.
+Examples: 12.3.8, 13.0.9.

 Two tags are used aliases and moved when new versions are published:

 * ``stable``: the latest frozen state of the stable version in the maintenance branch (ex.
-11.4.0).
+12.4.0).

 * ``testing``: the latest frozen state of the development version in the development branch (ex.
-12.1.0).
+13.1.0).

 Two names are often used in discussions to identify the code during its
 enhancements: